openshift/rhc/features/README.md

 Usage
 =============

-Run from the express/ directory with
+Run from the base directory with

    <env variables> bundle exec rake features